Soke (legal): Sokemen

 A sokeman belonged to a class of tenants, found chiefly in the eastern counties, especially the Danelaw, occupying an intermediate position between the free tenants and the bond tenants, in that they owned and paid taxes on their land themselves.
-Forming between 30% and 50% of the countryside, they could buy and sell their land, but owed service to their lord's soke, court, or jurisdiction (though Adolphus Ballard argued that a sokeman was merely a man who rendered service from a sokeland, and was not necessarily under jurisdiction).
+Forming between 30% and 50% of the countryside, they could buy and sell their land, but owed service to their lord's soke, court, or jurisdiction.
+(But Adolphus Ballard argued that a sokeman was a man who rendered service from a sokeland, and was not necessarily under jurisdiction).

 Sokemen remained an important rural element after the Conquest, buying and selling property, and providing their overlords with money rents and court attendance, rather than manorial labour.
-According to the Ely Inquiry, the terms of remit for the Domesday Book specified determining for each manor “how many freemen; how many sokemen...and how much each freeman and sokeman had and has”.
+According to the Ely Inquiry, the terms of remit for the Domesday Book of 1086 specified determining for each manor "how many freemen; how many sokemen...and how much each freeman and sokeman had and has".